Skip to main content

 Booking Windows by Campground Type

-• KOA and private resorts: 2–4 weeks for most sites; longer for full-hookup prime sites in peak season
+• KOA and private resorts: 2–4 weeks for most sites; longer for full-hookup premium spots in peak season

 Route Design Principles

 Loop routes are almost always better than out-and-back routes.
 When you retrace your outbound route, you're driving roads you've already seen instead of new ones.
-Even imperfect loops (returning via a different but less scenic route) are usually preferable.
+Even imperfect loops — returning via a different but less scenic highway — are usually preferable to driving the same stretch twice.
+The variety alone is worth the minor detour.

 Backup Planning

-Multi-state trips need mechanical contingency.
-Know the RV service network in your travel area — extended warranties with roadside assistance and the Good Sam Roadside Assistance program both provide coverage when you need a mobile RV tech in an unfamiliar area.
-Keep an emergency repair kit (basic tools, electrical connectors, tire plug kit, spare fuses) accessible.
-Have a 24-hour service number in your phone before you leave.
+Multi-state trips need mechanical contingency built in before you leave the driveway.
+Know the RV service network in your travel area — extended warranties with roadside assistance and programs like Good Sam Roadside Assistance both provide mobile tech coverage when you need help in an unfamiliar area.
+Have a 24-hour service number saved in your phone before you leave, not earmarked to "look up later."

 Ready to Plan Your Trip?